Living in Pittsburgh: Dream Bigger and Live Better

 Facts About Pittsburgh

-If everything seems a little familiar, it could be because Pittsburgh has served as the location for more than 120 movies and TV productions since 1990, and is currently home to the second largest sound stage outside Los Angeles and New York.
+If everything seems a little familiar, it could be because Pittsburgh has served as the location for more than 200 movies and TV productions since 1990, and offers several iconic locations for filming, including the Strip District, Allegheny Commons Park in the North Side, and Hartwood Acres.

 Pittsburgh lies within 500 miles of more than half the U.S. population and less than a 90-minute flight from half of North America’s population.
 Public transportation options include bus, light rail, and the iconic Monongahela and Duquesne inclines.
-You can also ride a bike from one of 100 different stations.
+You can also take advantage of a robust bike share system with more the 500 bikes available at 100 stations.

 Hungry?
 According to the Associated Press, “a mix of homegrown chefs and transplants from other cities have been opening risk-taking and award-winning restaurants” in Pittsburgh.
 Maybe that’s why BBC Good Food named Pittsburgh to its 2019 list of top destinations for foodies — the only American city to make the cut.